awa-ai/awadb/README.md

 pip3 install awadb # Install awadb
 ```

-The core API is only 4 steps
+The core API is only 4 steps:

 ```python
 import awadb